WarsInReverie/WarsInReverie.github.io/content/media/four-superpowers/index.md

 This artwork contains **placeholder assets**.
 These assets should not be considered canon, and are expected to be replaced in the future.
 {{< /alert >}}

+Posters that depict the four main nation-state factions, or "Superpowers," in the *Wars in Reverie* universe.

 ## Artwork Details

 Created by [Cliff Ricks](https://www.roblox.com/users/69259982/profile) on [Roblux Studio](https://create.roblox.com/landing).